internetarchive/fatcat/proposals/2021-11-17_entity_mergers.md

 One category of type of catalog metadata cleanup is merging multiple duplicate entries into a single record.
-The fatcat catalog allows this via during the duplicate entities into "redirect reccords" which point at the single merged record.
+The fatcat catalog allows this via during the duplicate entities into "redirect records" which point at the single merged record.

 This proposal briefly describes the process for doing bulk merges.